Edison International (NYSE:EIX) Issues FY 2022 Earnings Guidance

 Edison International (NYSE:EIX – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $4.400-$4.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.560.
 The company issued revenue guidance of -.

-Several research firms have recently weighed in on EIX.
-Morgan Stanley decreased their price objective on shares of Edison International from $58.00 to $54.00 and set an equal weight rating for the company in a report on Friday, February 18th.
-Argus boosted their price objective on shares of Edison International from $68.00 to $73.00 and gave the company a buy rating in a report on Wednesday, December 29th.
-Finally, StockNews.com upgraded shares of Edison International from a sell rating to a hold rating in a research report on Monday, February 28th.
-Four investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus target price of $66.29.
+A number of analysts recently weighed in on the stock.
+Argus raised their price target on shares of Edison International from $68.00 to $73.00 and gave the company a buy rating in a report on Wednesday, December 29th.
+StockNews.com raised shares of Edison International from a sell rating to a hold rating in a report on Monday, February 28th.
+Finally, Morgan Stanley lowered their target price on shares of Edison International from $58.00 to $54.00 and set an equal weight rating for the company in a report on Friday, February 18th.
+Four research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of Buy and a consensus price target of $66.29.

-The company also recently declared a quarterly dividend, which will be paid on Saturday, April 30th.
-Shareholders of record on Thursday, March 31st will be given a $0.70 dividend.
-The ex-dividend date of this dividend is Wednesday, March 30th.
-This represents a $2.80 dividend on an annualized basis and a dividend yield of 4.32%.
-Edison International’s payout ratio is currently 140.70%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Saturday, April 30th.
+Stockholders of record on Thursday, March 31st will be given a $0.70 dividend.
+The ex-dividend date is Wednesday, March 30th.
+This represents a $2.80 dividend on an annualized basis and a dividend yield of 4.22%.
+Edison International’s payout ratio is 140.70%.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Flagship Harbor Advisors LLC bought a new position in shares of Edison International during the fourth quarter worth $325,000.
-Renaissance Technologies LLC bought a new position in shares of Edison International during the fourth quarter worth $2,382,000.
-Sequoia Financial Advisors LLC bought a new position in shares of Edison International during the fourth quarter worth $202,000.
-Schonfeld Strategic Advisors LLC bought a new position in shares of Edison International during the fourth quarter worth $2,362,000.
-Finally, Stifel Financial Corp boosted its position in shares of Edison International by 9.9% during the fourth quarter.
-Stifel Financial Corp now owns 192,058 shares of the utilities provider’s stock worth $13,108,000 after acquiring an additional 17,250 shares during the last quarter.
-Institutional investors and hedge funds own 84.74% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in EIX.
+Flagship Harbor Advisors LLC acquired a new stake in shares of Edison International in the fourth quarter valued at approximately $325,000.
+Renaissance Technologies LLC acquired a new stake in Edison International during the 4th quarter worth approximately $2,382,000.
+Sequoia Financial Advisors LLC acquired a new stake in Edison International during the 4th quarter worth approximately $202,000.
+Schonfeld Strategic Advisors LLC acquired a new stake in Edison International during the 4th quarter worth approximately $2,362,000.
+Finally, Stifel Financial Corp lifted its holdings in Edison International by 9.9% during the 4th quarter.
+Stifel Financial Corp now owns 192,058 shares of the utilities provider’s stock worth $13,108,000 after purchasing an additional 17,250 shares during the last quarter.
+84.74% of the stock is owned by institutional investors.

 Edison International Company Profile (Get Rating)